dadrus/heimdall/README.md

 ## Current State

 The current implementation is an alpha version.
 That means it does not solve all the problems heimdall aims to solve.
 With other words a lot of functionality is missing.
-In addition, alpha version means, there will be breaking changes (configuration-wise).
+In addition, alpha version means, there will be breaking changes.
 Nevertheless, the code base is stable and pretty good tested.
-Functionality already supported can be found in the current [Release description](https://github.com/dadrus/heimdall/releases/latest).
+Functionality already supported can be found in [Release descriptions](https://github.com/dadrus/heimdall/releases).
 Planned features can be found in the defined [Milestones](https://github.com/dadrus/heimdall/milestones).

-If you like to give it a try, checkout out the [documentation](https://dadrus.github.io/heimdall/docs/welcome/).
+If you like to give it a try, checkout out the [documentation](https://dadrus.github.io/heimdall/v0.2.0-alpha/docs/welcome/).